j1mrayn0r/TokenThief/README.md

  .\TokenThief.exe <PID of the targer process>

 The tool is executing a "C:\temp\shell.exe" reverse shell by default.
-The "command" can be changed in the source code to execute any other binary file.
+The "command" variable (Line 8) can be changed in the source code to execute any other binary file on disk.

  ## Example